How to Apply…

 TOEFL Institution code: 4256; Department Code 78

-A successful applicant will normally have a total iBT score of at least 100.
+A successful applicant will normally have a total iBT score of at least 100 (25,25,25,25).
+We are willing to accept a lower TOEFL - 84 (22,22,18,22).
 We prefer that you take the TOEFL, but we will accept the International English Language Testing System (IELTS) with a minimum score of 7.0.
-The same restrictins of expiration dates apply with an IELTS.
+The same restrictions of expiration dates apply with an IELTS.

 We do not require mailed, hard versions of transcrips at the time of application.
 Do not mail your transcripts to the admissons office.
 If you are accepted to a program, you will be given instructions to mail them.